Cigarette advertising in Indonesia: Local ban of outdoor advertisements

+According to the Ministry of Internal Affairs, the Indonesian Health Act (UU No. 36/2009) advices local governments (mostly municipal-level governments) to establish a Local Regulation regarding "no-cigarette" areas.
+The definition of "no-cigarette" areas is extended not only to places where people are prohibited from smoking, but also to places where it is prohibited to sell or promote cigarette products.

-Currently, there have been a number of attempts to prohibit outdoor cigarette advertisements, including billboards, by local (mostly second-level) governments.
+Currently, there have been a number of attempts to prohibit outdoor cigarette advertisements, including billboards, posters, and banners, by local (mostly second-level) governments.
 In September 2021, the provincial government of Jakarta banned such advertisements.
 The regulation is effective since 13 October 2017.
 Because of this ban, the organizations Kretek Preservation National Committee (KNPK), Kretek Community (Komtek), Tobacco League, including law practitioners and a group of retailers threatened to contest Anies Baswedan, the governor of Jakarta, in the local court.

 Bogor city government also outlawed such advertising, effective since 27 May 2015.